museum-of-war/nft/docs/readme.md

 # Documentation

-There are 6 main smart-contracts now
+There are some main smart-contracts now
 (click on links to see information about them):
 - [ERC721xyz](ERC721xyz.md)
 - [FairXYZMH](./FairXYZMH.md)